pier-oliviert/phonebook/docs/get_started.md

 3. **Create a DNSIntegration**

 Phonebook requires some user values about the DNS provider you want to use to successfully run.
-Refer to the [providers]({{< ref "/providers" >}}) page to learn how to configure your `values.yaml` file.
+Refer to the [integrations]({{< ref "/integrations" >}}) section to learn how to configure your `values.yaml` file.

 The DNSIntegration is what configure one of the supported providers